Chat for school leaders: Moderate your chat feature

 This is a Chat for School Leaders article helping district and school admins with everything they need to manage the chat setups for all Chat Managers and Chat Participants at their district or school level.
 School leaders are likely at either the District Admin or School Admin role.

 Not a school leader?
-Check out Chat for Parents & Guardians or Chat for Teachers for more personalized help!
+Check out Chat for Families or Chat for Teachers for more personalized help!

 In this Article